-Myopia (shortsightedness) is increasing around the world, with many calling it an epidemic.
+Myopia, or shortsightedness, is increasing around the world, with many calling it an epidemic.
 In the US for example the prevalence of myopia has increased markedly in the last 30 years – from 25% in the early 1970s, among those aged 12 to 54 years, to over 40% now.
-Australians show similar trends.
+Australia shows similar trends.
 Aside from the burden of needing spectacles or contact lenses to function normally, patients with myopia have a much higher risk of blinding eye disease later in life.

 Here at Innovative Eye Care we offer treatment options to slow the progression of myopia, protecting your eye health into the future.

-For most people the concept of short-sightedness evokes the harmless image of a school aged child using glasses to see the television and school board clearly.
-However around the world the incidence of myopia is becoming worryingly high.
-There are approximately 1.4 billion people worldwide with myopia (or short-sightedness) and with the prevalence rising to an estimated 2.5 billion by 2020.
-Studies in Taiwan have shown that 93% of 18 year old girls there are myopic.
-In Singapore 7 out of 10 college graduates have the condition and in the most populous country in the world China, studies have shown rates as high as 78% among 15 year old children residing in curban areas.
-Statistics show that 30% of Australian school leavers are myopic, and this percentage is on the rise.
+For most people the concept of short-sightedness evokes the harmless image of a school-aged child using glasses to see the television and school board clearly.
+However, around the world the incidence of myopia is becoming worryingly high.
+There are approximately 1.4 billion people worldwide with myopia, with the prevalence rising to an estimated 2.5 billion by 2020.
+Studies in Taiwan have shown that 93% of 18 year old girls in the country are myopic.
+In Singapore, 7 out of 10 college graduates have the condition, and in the most populous country in the world, China, studies have shown rates as high as 78% among 15 year old children residing in urban areas.
+Statistics show that 30% of Australian high school graduates are myopic, and this percentage is on the rise.

 Out of context the implication of myopia can be hard to grasp.
 Studies show us that the risk factor for eye disease due to any degree of myopia is comparable with the risks of cardiovascular disease associated with untreated high blood pressure.
 The myopia risks for glaucoma and cataract were also comparable with the risks of stroke from smoking >20 cigarettes per day.
 For retinal detachment and myopic maculopathy, myopia carries a risk far in excess of any identified population risk factor for cardiovascular disease.